The House on 92nd Street: Plot

-In a separate development, a German spy is killed in a traffic accident; the FBI finds a secret message among his possessions stating that a "Mr. Christopher" will concentrate on Process 97.
-Briggs is alarmed because he is aware that Process 97 is America's most closely guarded secret—the atomic bomb project.
-And when the Japanese attack Pearl Harbor in December 1941, the United States enters the war.
-Most of the spies Dietrich has identified are immediately picked up, but the FBI purposely overlooks Gebhardt's ring and intend to do so until "Mr. Christopher's" identity is established.

 While Gebhardt instructs Dietrich to transmit a key portion of Process 97 immediately to Germany, he notices a cigarette butt in non-smoker Gebhardt's otherwise empty ashtray.
-He surreptitiously secures the butt and sends it to the FBI, where agents trace the clue to Luise Vadja, and from her to her supposed boyfriend, Charles Ogden Roper, a scientist working on Process 97.
+He surreptitiously secures the butt and sends it to the FBI, where agents trace the clue to Luise Vadja, and from her to her supposed friend, Charles Ogden Roper, a scientist working on Process 97.
 Roper is picked up and questioned.
 He breaks while under interrogation and confesses to have hidden the last part of Process 97 in a copy of Spencer's First Principles at a bookstore from where a person believed to be "Mr. Christopher" had been filmed by agents.
 Briggs then orders the immediate arrest of Gebhardt's ring.

 In the meantime, Gebhardt finally receives a reply from Germany, confirming her suspicions of not only Dietrich's limited authority but of his true loyalties.
-She injects him with scopolamine in an attempt to obtain information, but her building is surrounded by government agents.
+He is abducted from the Long Island radio station and brought to 92nd Street.
+Gebhardt injects him with scopolamine in an attempt to obtain information, but her building is surrounded by FBI agents.
 Gebhardt orders her underlings to hold them off while she disguises as a man—the elusive "Mr. Christopher"—and tries to sneak out with the final vital papers on Process 97 that she has just retrieved from the bookstore.
 Unable to climb down the fire escape, she returns, only to be accidentally shot by one of her own men.
 The rest are captured, and Dietrich is rescued.